adbar/htmldate/README.rst

 Features
 --------

-*htmldate* finds original and updated publication dates of web pages.
+*htmldate* finds original and updated publication dates of web pages using heuristics on HTML code and linguistic patterns.
 URLs, HTML files or HTML trees are given as input, the library outputs a date string in the desired format.
 It provides following ways to date a HTML document:

 1. **Markup in header**: common patterns are used to identify relevant elements (e.g. ``link`` and ``meta`` elements) including `Open Graph protocol <http://ogp.me/>`_ attributes and a large number of CMS idiosyncracies
 2. **HTML code**: The whole document is then searched for structural markers: ``abbr``/``time`` elements and a series of attributes (e.g. ``postmetadata``)